 - Wash the exterior – dry before covering

 - Add RV antifreeze

-- Consider purchasing an RV cover and tire covers, especially if storing outdoors
+- Consider purchasing an RV cover and tire covers

 How Much Does RV Storage Cost?